The nation’s top-ranked men’s basketball team moved to 5-0 on the season on Tuesday night, with an 84-66 win over UNC-Wilmington at Allen Fieldhouse.

 Self is now 593-143 at Kansas, with a record of 157-6 in non-conference home games at Allen Fieldhouse.

-• PHOTO GALLERY FROM KU-UNC-WILMINGTON •
+• PHOTO GALLERY: KU-UNC-WILMINGTON •

 Four Jayhawks reached double figures in scoring on Tuesday night — led by senior point guard Dajuan Harris Jr.'s 17 points — and no one played more than 30 minutes in the victory.